DaeTaChulDong/Mobility-Aware_Computation_Offloading_in_Vehicular_Networks_using_Transformer_and_DRL/README.md

 | `train_fusion_models.py` | **(Main)** Trains models to output both predictions and feature vectors. |
 | `RL_exp.py` | Main DRL experiment script using PPO. |
 | `model_verify_performance.py` | **(Main)** Validates prediction impact on offloading using the Precision Bonus metric. |

+---

+📚 References & Methodology Benchmarking
+This project is built upon state-of-the-art research in vehicular edge computing.
+The experimental design references the following key studies:

+1. Baseline Methodology
+Paper: Mobility-Aware Edge Caching and Computing in Vehicle Networks: A Deep Reinforcement Learning Approach.

+Relevance:

+Used as the reference for the Baseline (Scenario B) system design.

+Adopted the concept of Mobility-Aware Reward Estimation to formulate the reinforcement learning environment.

+Provided the foundational structure for modeling vehicle-to-infrastructure (V2I) communication dynamics.

+2. Proposed Methodology (Benchmarked)
+Paper: MGCO: Mobility-Aware Generative Computation Offloading in Edge-Cloud Systems.

+Relevance:

+Served as the core benchmark for the Proposed (Scenario C) architecture.

+Generative Offloading / Feature Fusion: We implemented the paper's "Seq2Seq" concept by feeding the Transformer's Latent Feature Vector (Hidden State) directly into the PPO agent's state space, rather than just passing coordinate values.

+Long-term Prediction: Following this study, we extended the prediction horizon to capture global context using the Transformer's Multi-Head Attention mechanism.